AliceWonderMiscreations/CacheInterfaceAPCu/USAGE.md

 ### Web Application Salt

-The key you supply to the class to store and fetch data with APCu is hashed using `ripemd160` and a sixteen character substring of the hex representation of that hash is then used as part of the internal key.
+The key you supply to the class to store and fetch data with APCu is hashed and a sixteen or twenty character substring (depending on whether you are using the Sodium variant or not) of the hex representation of that hash is then used as part of the internal key.

 The benefit of using a hash, I do not have to care what characters are legal to the actual cache engine.
-If I want to use a username as part of the the web application uses and a user uses “バニーガール” as their username, it's cool.
+If I want to use a username as part of the key and one of my users uses something like “バニーガール” as their username, it's cool.
 I can feed that to the class and it will hash it to produce a simple ASCII key that will work with any cache engine.